 Indo Chinese Garlic Fried Rice is a delicious concoction from Indian Chinese restaurants that incorporates crispy little chips of burnt garlic.
 A gluten-free, nut-free, vegan recipe.

-One Indo Chinese dish I absolutely love, and tried to eat as often as I could, is Garlic Fried Rice.
+An Indo Chinese dish I absolutely love, and tried to eat as often as I could, is Garlic Fried Rice.
+But perfecting garlic rice is easier said than done.

 My version here is my own: Indian Chinese dishes usually include monosodium glutamate, a flavoring agent that adds a unique taste, but I prefer not to use it because it has been mired in controversy for possible side effects.
 I use a ton of garlic, though, and I brown it first starting with some cold oil to draw out the most flavor from it.